norkator/node-express-orm-typescript-template/README.md

 Sources
 ============
 I originally used api generator from this [source](https://github.com/ChechaValerii/node-typescript-mongodb).
 I found this initially complicated to get started with if no proper experience with TypeScript API's.
+I later added different structure, https and scheduled tasks support.

 Version notes
 ============